akashacms/akasharender/guide/3-create-content.html.md

 This is a fairly normal AkashaCMS document, but the body is JSON.

-The JSON RenderChain triggers on file names ending in `.html.json`.
+The JSON Renderer triggers on file names ending in `.html.json`.
 It parses the content body as JSON, passing it as a variable named `data` to the partial named in `JSONFormatter`.

 The named partial used here is [json-format.html.ejs](https://github.com/akashacms/akashacms-example/blob/master/partials/json-format.html.ejs), or